jackzellweger/ligo-binning/README.md

 # The Software

-GstLAL **(Generalized s-transform Time-domain LIGO Algorithm Library)** is a software package developed by the LIGO Scientific Collaboration (LSC) used to analyze data from LIGO's gravitational wave detectors.
+`GstLAL` **(Generalized s-transform Time-domain LIGO Algorithm Library)** is a software package developed by the LIGO Scientific Collaboration (LSC) used to analyze data from LIGO's gravitational wave detectors.

-One of the main uses of GSTLAL is to compare the data off the detector to how we'd expect gravitational waveforms to show up on the detector, and looking for matches or correlations between the two.
+One of the main uses of `GstLAL` is to compare the data off the detector to how we'd expect gravitational waveforms to show up on the detector, and looking for matches or correlations between the two.

-GSTLAL includes a number of tools and algorithms that are specifically designed to optimize the search for gravitational waves.
+`GstLAL` includes a number of tools and algorithms that are specifically designed to optimize the search for gravitational waves.
 For example, it includes tools for generating theoretical templates, for filtering and conditioning the data, and for calculating statistical significance.

 # Binning

 Waveform binning is a technique that is used to group gravitational waveforms into categories or bins based on certain characteristics or features.
 This can be useful for a number of purposes, such as improving the efficiency of gravitational wave searches, or for classifying gravitational waves based on their source or other properties.

-In the context of GSTLAL, waveform binning is used to improve the sensitivity of gravitational wave searches by allowing analysts to focus on specific regions of the parameter space where gravitational waves are more likely to be found.
+In the context of `GstLAL`, waveform binning is used to improve the sensitivity of gravitational wave searches by allowing analysts to focus on specific regions of the parameter space where gravitational waves are more likely to be found.
 By binning the waveforms according to certain features, analysts can reduce the number of templates that need to be searched and thereby increase the speed and efficiency of the analysis.

 Waveform binning can be performed using a variety of methods, such as clustering algorithms or machine learning techniques.
 The specific method used will depend on the goals of the analysis and the characteristics of the data.

-Overall, waveform binning is a useful tool for improving the efficiency and effectiveness of gravitational wave searches, and it is an important part of the analysis process in GSTLAL.
+Overall, waveform binning is a useful tool for improving the efficiency and effectiveness of gravitational wave searches, and it is an important part of the analysis process in `GstLAL`.

 # Outline